couchbase/couchbase-elasticsearch-connector/docs/getting-started.md

 When successful, the configuration-routine provides the following response: `{"acknowledged":true}`.

 Create an Elasticsearch index to receive the data from the Couchbase bucket.
-Later, when configuring XDCR, the "remote bucket name" must match the Elasticsearch index name.
+Later, when configuring XDCR, the "remote bucket name" should match the Elasticsearch **index name**.

 ```bash
 $ curl -X PUT http://localhost:9200/travel-sample